-The ICAV was registered in Ireland, with registration number C422393, pursuant to the ICAV Act on 23 January 2020 and authorised by the Central Bank on 31 July 2020 as a UCITS pursuant to the UCITS Regulations and the Central Bank Regulations.
-The sole object of the ICAV is the collective investment in either or both of (i) transferable securities; and (ii) other liquid financial assets referred to in Regulation 68 of the UCITS Regulations of capital raised from the public and operating on the principle of risk-spreading.
+The ICAV was registered in Ireland, with registration number C422393, pursuant to the ICAV Act on 23 January 2020 and authorised by the Central Bank on 31 July 2020 as an UCITS pursuant to the Central Bank UCITS Regulations.
+The sole object of the ICAV is the collective investment in either or both of (i) transferable securities; and (ii) other liquid financial assets referred to in Regulation 68 of the Central Bank UCITS Regulations of capital raised from the public and operating on the principle of risk-spreading.

 The ICAV is organised in the form of an umbrella fund with segregated liability between sub-funds.
 Each sub-fund has a distinct portfolio of investments in accordance with the investment objective and policies as set out in the relevant supplement of each sub-fund.
-At 31 December 2022, the ICAV has two sub-funds, the Fund and L/S Credit Fund.
-The L/S Credit Fund commenced operations on 10 August 2020.
+At 31 December 2023, the ICAV has three sub-funds; the Fund, the L/S Credit Fund and CIFC Multi-Strategy Credit Fund, which commenced operations on 22 June 2022, 10 August 2020 and 15 November 2023 respectively.
 Separate financial statements have been prepared for each of the Sub-Funds.
 These financial statements relate only to the Fund.